Paink64/HPC-AI-Resources/personal-computer-data-exploration.md

      2. **Load the Dataset**:
         - In the next cell, type:
           ```python
+          # Load the Iris dataset
           iris = load_iris()

+          # Turn the dataset into a table (called a DataFrame)
           data = pd.DataFrame(iris.data, columns=iris.feature_names)

+          # Add a column for the flower species
           data['species'] = iris.target

+          # Print a confirmation message
+          print("Dataset loaded successfully! 🎉")
           ```
         - Press `Shift + Enter` to run the code.
         - **What Happened?** 🎉